So you want a bike computer.

 Similarly to running watches there’s only so many useful features you can pack into a cycling watch before you start to add the esoteric.
 Before I go into a bit more detail with the Garmin Edge 810 I’ll start by comparing it to the super-newish Edge 1000 and the more nicely priced Edge 510.

-Have a quick glance (I’ll explain why in a minute) or click on the FEATURE-DIFFERENCES CHART below for the different Edge models, it’s taken from the Garmin shop (April 2015) but it has not been updated with some of the new features introduced by newer firmware.
+Have a quick glance (I’ll explain why in a minute) or refer to the FEATURE-DIFFERENCES CHART below for the different Edge models, it’s taken from the Garmin shop (April 2015) but it has not been updated with some of the new features introduced by newer firmware.

 Edge 810 Firmware is currently v3.40 (April 2015 with v3.45 in beta).
 The Edge 810 has VERY MANY ADDITIONS over and above those on the earlier released versions.
 Here are just some: